 How do you store leftover mayonnaise?

-Store in the refrigerator for up to 5 days in an airtight container, to prevent the mayonnaise from absorbing off-flavors.
+Store it in the refrigerator in an airtight container for up to 5 days.
+This prevents the mayonnaise from absorbing off flavors.

 Can you freeze mayonnaise?